FredyFF/Customer-Segmentation-Analysis/README.md

 ---------------------

-Exploratory Data Analysis (EDA) about Customer Segmentation Analysis
+Exploratory Data Analysis (EDA) about Customer Segmentation Analysis and clustering with KMeans Clustering Algorithm

 I have explored the Mall Customer Segmentation Data dataset to find the answers for the following questions:
 1. What is the average customer visit the mall?